mne-tools/mne-cpp/doc/gh-pages/pages/install/buildguide.md

 ---
 # Build from Source

-These guides show you how to build the dynamically and statically linked version of MNE-CPP from source.
+The following guides show you how to build the dynamically and statically linked version of MNE-CPP from source.

 |**Please note:** We recommend building the dynamically linked version for developing purposes.|